How to Trade Bitcoin In 2021

 Other benefits of using a broker include the ability to multiply exposure to the underlying asset and increase profitability through leveraged trading, with some brokers offering as much as 100x leverage.
 Since Bitcoin is a cost-effective digital asset, traders can start with a very low amount, with some exchanges offering as low as $100 for derivatives.

-Reputable Bitcoin brokers are compliant with regulatory authorities, so they offer greater security.
+Reputable Bitcoin brokers are compliant with regulatory authorities in the United States, so they offer greater security.
 With clarity on the different fees they take on trading, brokers can be very transparent in their dealing with traders.
 Brokers also tend to attract experienced traders and offer a variety of trading tools that make it easier to not only make trades but the trading decisions themselves.

 In their infancy, Bitcoin exchanges were simply about buying and selling, offering a very easy onboarding process for people.
 Over the years the trading platforms have started to offer a variety of services, including derivatives.
 You can now trade on several exchanges without the need to register on a separate broker.